niftools/blender_niftools_addon/docs/development/testframework/index.rst

 BLENDER_ADDONS_DIR
 ~~~~~~~~~~~~~~~~~~

-Installs the plugin and its dependencies.
+Installs the Blender Nif addon and its dependencies.

 Set the location of corresponding Blender addons folder: